Membership of the Society is open to mathematicians, and those with mathematical interests.

-- Reduced rate membership is open to students and those not in full-time employment (eg casual, part-time and not in paid employment).
+- Reduced rate membership is open to internationally enrolled students and those not in full-time employment (eg casual, part-time and not in paid employment).

-- Free student membership is available to an undergraduate student of mathematics enrolled at an Australian institution.
-Such membership shall be available for 4 years of study, subject to annual confirmation of eligibility by the student.
+- Undergraduate students of mathematics enrolled at an Australian institution are eligible for free membership for up to 4 years of study, subject to annual confirmation of eligibility by the student.

-- Free student membership is available to any honours or graduate student in mathematics, statistics, computer science, physics or mathematical finance, enrolled at an Australian institution.
-Students who have been undergraduate members are eligible for such membership, which shall be available for 6 years of study, subject to annual confirmation of eligibility by the student.
+- Honours and postgraduate students in mathematics, statistics, computer science, physics or mathematical finance, enrolled at an Australian institution are eligible for free membership for up to 6 years of study, subject to annual confirmation of eligibility by the student.

-- Sustaining membership provides a way of to support the Society in a more substantial way.
+- Sustaining membership provides a way of supporting the Society in a more substantial way.
 Half of the sustaining membership fee is set aside for endowment funds to finance large projects.

-- Life membership is available to those who retire on or after the age of 55, on the payment of a single fee.
+- Life membership is available to those who retire at or after the age of 55, on the payment of a single fee.

 - A person distinguished for the promotion, extension or application of mathematical knowledge may be elected by the Council as an Honorary Member of the Society.

 - Special Education membership is open to members of the Australian Association of Mathematics Teachers and the Mathematics Education Research Group of Australasia.